 EMI Reducing PCB Shielding Techniques to Incorporate in Your Designs

 Digital devices are not immune either.
 Modern computers and smartphones continue to pack more silicon-based components in less space.
 But sensitivity to noise increases as silicon geometries get smaller over time.
 Newer electronic systems tend to use smaller silicon-based ICs that could be more susceptible to EMI.
-Packing devices closer together also increases the potential of noise coupling between components on a PCB.
+Packing devices closer together also increases the potential of noise coupling between components on a printed circuit board.

 Shielding With Metal Enclosures